Cody Garbrandt: ‘I went through 1,200 days of pain, and I’d do it again’

 Instead, the American dropped the title 11 months later, knocked out in the second round by teammate-turned-rival TJ Dillashaw in Madison Square Garden.
 Garbrandt would wait nine months for an instant rematch with his compatriot, only to suffer the same result – this time in the first round.

 By March 2019, the Ohio native’s mesmeric title win had become a distant memory, as he was knocked out for the third fight in a row.
-This time it was Pedro Munhoz who handed Garbrandt a first-round knockout, a fighter who – like Dillashaw – has seen their career tainted by testing positive for performance-enhancing substances.
+This time it was Pedro Munhoz who handed Garbrandt a first-round KO, a fighter who – like Dillashaw – has seen their career tainted by testing positive for performance-enhancing substances.

 Finally, in July 2020, Garbrandt reached his moment of reprieve.
-When ‘No Love’ stopped Raphael Assuncao with a buzzer-beater KO – perhaps the most impressive finish of the year – he ended a seemingly eternal wait for a win.
+When “No Love” stopped Raphael Assuncao with a buzzer-beating KO – perhaps the most impressive finish of the year – he ended a seemingly eternal wait for a win.

 “How long was it?” he asks softly, as we speak over Zoom.
-“One thousand two hundred days,” comes my reluctant answer.
+“About 1,200 days,” comes my reluctant response.

-“One thousand two hundred,” Garbrandt echoes, staring into space.
+“One thousand, two hundred,” Garbrandt echoes, staring into space.

 He stares silently for a while, as if reliving those three-and-a-half years for a few moments.

-“One thousand two hundred days of...”
+“One thousand, two hundred days of...”

 Another long pause.